spring financial mobile ad

 What If You Pay off Your Credit Card with Minimum Payments?

 The less you pay towards your balance, the more interest you will pay in the future.
 When you pay only the minimum, most of the payment goes towards paying off the interest and very little gets subtracted from the balance owed.
 The remaining balance will incur interest in the following month, which must be paid off.
 You may pay close to double your principal on a $1000 credit card balance that is being covered only with the minimum payments.
+Credit card debt at major financial institutions in Canada has increased from $84 billion in 2019 to $102 billion in 2024.
 Paying off even a little bit extra every month can save you a lot of money and help clear your debt much faster.

 Minimum Payment Example - How Much Interest You Pay